 When is JPS recommended?

-Recommendations for JPS are based on hip x-rays.
-We perform Pennhip x-rays, which score your puppies hips for laxity in the joint.
-The more laxity, the more at risk they are of hip dysplasia.
-Your veterinarian may recommend JPS to help improve this and reduce the likelihood of developing complications associated with hip dysplasia in the future.
+Recommendations are based on Pennhip x-rays, which score your puppy's hips for laxity in the joint.
+Your veterinarian may recommend JPS to help improve this and reduce the likelihood of complications associated with hip dysplasia in the future.

 The JPS procedure